 On the actual field trip, students who are working on identifying or matching, can identify pictures on the scavenger hunt sheet as they find them.
 Students working on social-pragmatic skills can work in pairs or groups to find items.

-Looking for a bundle of all the above activities (except the books), click here.
+You can find a bundle of all the above apple activities here (except the books and board game)

 Do you have any apple-themed go-to activities?
 Please share below in the comments!

 Pin It for Later!